MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/getting-started/invoking-dsc-resources.md

 ```

 <!-- Commented out for now: this section implies that it (and the companion authoring doc) should
-     be removed and a note added to the overview that composite resources are not supported.
+     be removed and a note added to the overview that composite resources aren't supported.

 > [!NOTE]
 > Directly calling composite resource methods is not supported.
 Instead, call the methods of the